firebase/FirebaseUI-Android/README.md

 Et voila: a minimal, yet fully functional, chat app in about 30 lines of code.
 Not bad, right?

+## Using a RecyclerView

+RecyclerView is the new preferred way to handle potentially long lists of items.
+Since Firebase collections can contain many items, there is an `FirebaseRecyclerViewAdapter` too.
+Here's how you use it:

+1. Create a custom ViewHolder class
+2. Create a custom subclass FirebaseListAdapter

+The rest of the steps is the same as for the `FirebaseListAdapter` above, so be sure to read that first.

+### Create a custom ViewHolder

+A ViewHolder is similar to container of a ViewGroup that allows simple lookup of the sub-views of the group.
+If we use the same layout as before (`android.R.layout.two_line_list_item`), there are two `TextView`s in there.
+We can wrap that in a ViewHolder with:

+    private static class ChatMessageViewHolder extends RecyclerView.ViewHolder {
+        TextView messageText;
+        TextView nameText;

+        public ChatMessageViewHolder(View itemView) {
+            super(itemView);
+            nameText = (TextView)itemView.findViewById(android.R.id.text1);
+            messageText = (TextView) itemView.findViewById(android.R.id.text2);
+        }
+    }

+There's nothing magical going on here; we're just mapping numeric IDs and casts into a nice, type-safe contract.

+### Create a custom FirebaseListAdapter

+Just like we did for FirebaseListAdapter, we'll create an anonymous subclass for our ChatMessages:

+        RecyclerView recycler = (RecyclerView) findViewById(R.id.messages_recycler);
+        recycler.setHasFixedSize(true);
+        recycler.setLayoutManager(new LinearLayoutManager(this));

+        mAdapter = new FirebaseRecyclerViewAdapter<ChatMessage, ChatMessageViewHolder>(ChatMessage.class, android.R.layout.two_line_list_item, ChatMessageViewHolder.class, mRef) {
+            @Override
+            public void populateViewHolder(ChatMessageViewHolder chatMessageViewHolder, ChatMessage chatMessage) {
+                chatMessageViewHolder.nameText.setText(chatMessage.getName());
+                chatMessageViewHolder.messageText.setText(chatMessage.getMessage());
+            }
+        };
+        recycler.setAdapter(mAdapter);

+Like before, we get a custom RecyclerView populated with data from Firebase by setting the properties to the correct fields.

 ## Installing locally

 We are still working on deploying FirebaseUI to Maven Central.
 In the meantime, you can download the